Cawmore

 Independent Society

 The Cawmore believe in personal growth through trial and error and most members of their society are fiercely independent, preferring to rough it out rather than take charity in any form.
-That being said, Cawmore are excellent parents and do their best to teach their crows everything they know before sending them off to learn from the world.
+That being said, Cawmore are excellent parents and do their best to teach their hatchlings everything they know before sending them off to learn from the world and its harsher lessons.

 Travelers and Nomads